Ansarisafa/Safa_Ansari/README.md

 # Safa_Ansari

 A data analysis project on cryptocurrency trends.
 This project transforms cryptocurrency investment from speculation to data-driven decision making.
-By analyzing historical market data and developing a *Fair & Good Index* combined with *behavioral analysis, this work provides actionable insights for identifying high-potential assets like **HTTP* and *AAVE* while minimizing emotional trading biases.
+By analyzing historical market data and developing a *Fair & Good Index* combined with *behavioral analysis, this work provides actionable insights for identifying high-potential assets.

----

 ## 📈 Key Features
 - *Fair & Good Index Development*: Quantitative framework for asset evaluation